DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 Smithsonian have in common are their attempts to organize disorder.

 The opening scene of *Grosse Fatigue* starts with an image of a laptop screen with a desktop image of the milky way.
-A *Final Cut Pro* file is opened, and two windows pop onto the desktop.
+A Final Cut Pro-file is opened, and two windows pop onto the desktop.
 Each show what appears to be the same art catalogue against a yellow background.
 In one window, the book opens on a page with a centerfold portrait picture of native